 How do I enroll in Tarceva Access Solutions?

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the Statement of Medical Necessity, or SMN.
-The SMN tells us your doctor wants to treat you with Tarceva.
-Make sure your doctor has sent us the SMN so you get help from us.
+He or she needs to submit the Prescriber Service Form.
+This form tells us your doctor wants to treat you with Tarceva.
+Make sure your doctor has sent us the Prescriber Service Form so you get help from us.

 My Health Plan Denied Coverage for Tarceva